Stake

 | Withdrawal flow during audit cycle | Clean during sample | Clean during sample | Tie |

-The rollbit plinko 99.6 figure is the lowest verified Plinko house edge in our audit set.
+The rollbit plinko 99.6 figure is the lowest verified Plinko house edge in operator coverage.
 We reproduced both brand's RTP through HMAC-SHA256 replay of the brand-published bucket-mapping formulas during the most recent cycle.

 The math is honest at both brands.
 The 99.6 percent figure verifies; the 99.0 percent figure verifies.
 The 0.6 percent gap is structural in Rollbit's multiplier-table calibration: edge buckets pay slightly higher, centre buckets pay marginally higher than Stake's reference table, calibrated so total expected return lands at 99.6 percent.